-Providers are able to contact Provider Services through the ForwardHealth Portal by clicking the Contact link and entering the relevant inquiry information, including selecting the preferred method of response (i.e., telephone call or e-mail).
+Providers will be able to contact Provider Services through the ForwardHealth Portal by selecting the "Contact Us" link and entering the relevant inquiry information, including selecting the preferred method of response (i.e., telephone call or e-mail).
 Provider Services will respond to the inquiry by the preferred method of response indicated within five business days.